Purpose

 The primary aim of environmental enrichment is to enhance animal well-being by providing animals with sensory and motor stimulation, through structures and resources that facilitate the expression of species specific behavior and promote psychological well-being through physical exercise, manipulative activities, and cognitive challenges according to their species specific characteristics.

-All principal investigators working with laboratory animals are required to allow animal enrichment unless there is a scientific justification against the use of enrichment as approved by the Institutional Animal Care and Use Committee (IACUC).
-The justification must be included in an IACUC protocol submission and approved by the Attending Veterinarian (AV) and the IACUC.
+All principal investigators working with laboratory animal are required to allow animal enrichment unless there is scientific justification against the use of enrichment as approved by the Institutional Animal Care and Use Committee (IACUC).
+The justification must be included in an IACUC protocol submission and approved by the Attending Veterinarian and the IACUC.

-Introduction of novel enrichment materials must be approved by the investigator and the AV before introduction.
+Introduction of novel enrichment materials must be approved by the investigator and the Attending Veterinarian before introduction.

 Definitions

-Physical manipulanda are non-nutritive objects that ca be altered by the animal or encourage fine motor movements.
-These include plastic/nylon chew toys – the preferred standard method of rodent enrichment at CCM.
+Physical manipulanda are non-nutritive objects that can be altered by the animal or encourage fine motor movements.
+These include plastic/nylon, wood block chew toys – the preferred standard method of rodent enrichment at CCM.

 Structure and substrate includes objects that allow an animal to isolate itself into different microenvironments, experience varied textures or materials.
 These include nesting materials, running wheels and hiding shelters.